Go to content

 This evening's lectures will empower overseas-qualified dentists with the legal, ethical, and financial knowledge needed to work confidently and compliantly in UK dental practices.
 The session will help participants understand their rights and responsibilities, navigate workplace challenges, and build strong professional relationships.

-You'll have the opportunity to meet with and hear from key BDA advisors as well as hearing the personal story of an overseas-qualified dentist about how they are building a positive and professional relationship with their practice.
+You'll have the opportunity to meet with and hear from key BDA advisors about employment law, as well as hearing from our trusted partners about financial wellbeing for dentists and Employers Liability and Public Liability insurance.

 Timings